signalfx/signalfx-agent/README.md

 ## Development

-If you wish to contribute to the Smart Agent, see the [Developer's Guide](./docs/development.md).
+If you wish to contribute to the agent, see the [Developer's Guide](./docs/development.md).